Analysis | 7 key facts about Biden’s big lead over Trump

 4. We haven’t had a presidential race decided by nine points or more since 1984, when Ronald Reagan defeated Walter Mondale by 18 points.
 The biggest margins since then were Obama 2008 (seven points), George H.W.
 Bush 1988 (eight points) and Bill Clinton 1996 (8.5 points).

 5. Biden’s average share of the vote is 51.3 percent in the RCP average, which no candidate in the 21st century has matched in October of an election year.
-Obama crested slightly above 50 percent by late October 2008, but he was just shy of that at this juncture, while Clinton’s average at this point was 48.0 percent.
-While Clinton’s lead was somewhat comparable to what we see today, there were fewer undecided voters and more flirting with third-party candidates, which The Post’s Philip Bump notes, and exit polls showed them breaking for Trump.
+Obama crested slightly above 50 percent by late October 2008, but he was just shy of that at this juncture, while Hillary Clinton’s average at this point was 48 percent.
+While Clinton’s lead was somewhat comparable to what we see today, there were fewer undecided voters and more flirting with third-party candidates, which The Washington Post’s Philip Bump notes, and exit polls showed them breaking for Trump.

-6. Even if Biden sheds five points off his current margins in the RCP average across-the-board, he’d still carry all three crucial states of Michigan (currently plus-5.8), Pennsylvania (plus-6.5) and Wisconsin (plus-5.6), which would in all likelihood deliver him the presidency.
+6. Even if Biden sheds five points off his current margins in the RCP average across the board, he’d still carry all three crucial states of Michigan (currently plus-5.8), Pennsylvania (plus-6.5) and Wisconsin (plus-5.6), which would in all likelihood deliver him the presidency.
 Biden can very likely lose one of them and still win, and he could lose more than one if he picks off Arizona or Florida (both of which Trump won in 2016 but where Biden also leads).

 7. Biden hasn’t trailed in a high-quality national poll since last year, which is unprecedented in the 21st century.
 What’s more, each previous race has shown both candidates leading for at least a little while in the polling averages.
 Clinton trailed Trump in a handful of polls in 2016 and even a couple times in the RCP average.
 McCain showed leads for a large chunk of September 2008.
 Biden’s lead is as notable for its size as how consistent it has been; his average lead hasn’t dipped below six points since May and never dipped below four points.